Our Story

 Q: What vet does Catman2 use?

 We use Sylva Animal Hospital for all of our shelter cats AND our personal house cats.
-Dr. Black and Dr. Bragg and their staff are wonderful, caring people.
-We recommend them to anyone looking for a vet in Sylva.
-We also have a relationship with Dr. Shearer at Shearer Pet Health Hospital/Smoky Mountain Integrative Veterinary Clinic for special needs cases - she even did laser therapy on a domestic rabbit we rescued!
+Dr. Black and their staff are wonderful, caring people and they've been helping our kitties for 20 years.
+We also use Smoky Mountain Integrative Veterinary Clinic for special needs cases - Dr. Tami even did laser therapy on a domestic rabbit we rescued!
 Our veterinarian who helps us treat injured wildlife is Dr. Robbie at Cherokee Animal Care Clinic.
+And our friends Dr. Aiken and Dr. Pryor at Cope Creek Animal Hospital have helped us out, too!
+We love and appreciate them all!

 Q: Why can't you take all cats people bring you?